rubocop/ruby-style-guide/README.md

 end
 ```

-### As a corollary, avoid shadowing methods with local variables unless they are both equivalent
+### As a corollary, avoid shadowing methods with local variables unless they are both equivalent.

 ```ruby
 class Foo